opendatacube/odc-tools/README.md

 and source distribution tar balls.
 Right now new dev version is pushed for all the packages even the ones that have not changed since last push.

-To publish to [PyPi](https://pypi.org/) there are more steps involved.
+Publishing to [PyPi](https://pypi.org/) happens automatically when changes are pushed to a protected `pypi/publish` branch.
+Only members of [Open Datacube Admins](https://github.com/orgs/opendatacube/teams/admins) group have the permission to push to this branch.

+Process:

 1. Manually edit `{lib,app}/{pkg}/odc/{pkg}/_version.py` file to increase version number
-2. Merge it to `develop` branch
+2. Merge it to `develop` branch via PR
-3. Create PR from `develop` to `pypi/publish` branch
+3. Fast forward `pypi/publish` branch to match `develop`
-4. Once PR is merged packages with updated versions will be published to PyPI, assuming all the checks have passed
+4. Push it to GitHub

+Steps 3 and 4 can be done by an authorized user with `./scripts/sync-publish-branch.sh` script.